-There are many opportunities for students to engage and connect with alumni, including the Sophomore Experience Alumni Networking Reception (the highest-level incentive of the program), alumni-student meetings hosted by Wharton External Affairs and the Undergraduate Division, and Career Services’ Discovery Days and mock interviews.
+There are many opportunities for students to engage and connect with alumni, including the Sophomore Experience Alumni Networking Reception (the highest-level incentive of the program), Career Exploration Chats, alumni-student meetings hosted by Wharton External Affairs and the Undergraduate Division, and Career Services events such as Discovery Days.
 Alumni may also serve as company recruiters and promote internships and jobs through the Career Services recruiting platform Handshake.

-Students can also get involved with the Wharton Alumni Relations Council (WARC), a student-run organization that works very closely with Wharton Alumni Relations to host alumni events such as brown bag lunches, power dinners, and industry panels.
+Students can also get involved with the Wharton Alumni Relations Council (WARC), a student-run organization that works very closely with Wharton Alumni Relations to host alumni events such as brown bag lunches, power dialogs, Industry Table Talks, and industry panels.

 Inviting Alumni to Speak at a Club Event

 Alumni enjoy the opportunity to speak at undergraduate club events and conferences.
 You can use Quakernet or the Wharton Directory (also available on the Wharton Connect app) to identify alumni to invite to speak at your events.
 Please note that all potential speaker names must be submitted and approved through the Speaker Request Management System prior to any outreach or invitations being sent to alumni.

 Networking with Alumni

 Wharton alumni can serve as supportive connections and resources for learning more about careers or business topics.
 They are often eager to share their experience and provide advice and are generally pleased to hear from current students.
 You should feel encouraged to reach out to them using Quakernet or the Wharton Directory and other resources, provided the following guidelines are kept in mind: